UWB-ACM/CTCI/2020-02-Spring/0_arrays_matrix/README.md

 # Array & Matrix

 Practice solving array and matrix related problems.
+Session on April 09, 2020.

 In the style of:
 ***Problems and solutions for Maze & Dynamic Programming session on March 1, 2019.***